 2. Katherine, the great accounting person that she is responds with something like:

 I can help you with that I just need the following details…

-3. Now that the fraudsters has someone that can help them they just give Katherine the details for the transfer and they get paid for all of their hard work.
+3. Now that the fraudsters have someone that can help them, they just give Katherine the details for the transfer and they get paid for all of their hard work.

-Now that you know how it works see if you can spot the suspicious detail in this email.
-It’s extremely hard to catch, especially with this font, and for some they don’t even know how to reveal the info needed to detect this scam.
+Now that you know how it works see if you can spot the suspicious detail in the email.
+It’s extremely hard to catch, and for some, they don’t even know how to reveal the info needed to detect this scam.